-2. The Assistance on Demand Concept
+2. The Assistance On Demand Concept

-Driving in dense urban traffic is highly demanding.
-In particular turning left at an unsignalized intersection from a subordinate road into a superordinate road with high traffic density is one of the most challenging tasks for drivers (e.g. [3], [4]).
-Currently available assistance systems for urban intersections mainly provide collision avoidance functionality, which prevents safety-critical situations.
-Yet in many cases the driver might also benefit from support in the monitoring and decision making process before entering an intersection.
-In [5] information on safe gaps was presented via a HUD in a driving simulator.
-However, the system rather led to a focus of the driver's attention to the centre instead of to the left and right and to more risky driving.
+Driving in urban traffic can be highly demanding.
+In particular, turning left at an unsignalized intersection from a subordinate road into a superordinate road with high traffic density is one of the most challenging tasks for drivers (e.g. (4), (5)).
+Therefore significant effort is invested in the research of assistance systems which support the driver in such left-turn scenarios with crossing traffic(6) and also for the less challenging task of only oncoming traffic (7), (8).
+To further improve these systems, in particular the participants' manoeuver and intention prediction is investigated (9), (10), (11).
+These systems provide collision avoidance functionality, which prevents safety-critical situations.
+Yet, in many cases the driver might also benefit from support in the monitoring and decision making process before entering an intersection.
+In (12) information on safe gaps was presented via a HUD in a driving simulator.
+However, the system rather led to a focus of the driver's attention to the centre instead of to the left and right and to a more risky driving behaviour.

 From observing drivers' natural behaviour we derived an alternative approach for assistance.
-When driving with a front seat passenger, they often use the opportunity to ask her for support while managing a difficult intersection.
-In particular when turning left they transfer the task of monitoring the right side traffic to the passenger and request feedback on suitable time gaps to enter the intersection1.
-These considerations led to the development of the system as an assistance system for urban intersections, which acts like a co-pilot with which the driver can interact via speech communication [1, 2].
-The system helps to find suitable time gaps to cross the intersection comfortably and safely.
-The system is not always active but the driver activates the system in situations where she wants to have support.
-Hence it is based on an "assistance on demand" (AOD) concept.
-With this on-demand concept we aim to increase the driver acceptance and reduce the annoyance from the system.
-In [6] a very similar approach for the use case "turning left at a rural intersection with oncoming traffic" was applied with positive results for the system.
-In contrast to his approach the presented AOD approach strongly pronounces the collaborative sharing of tasks between the driver and the system in a more demanding use case.
+When driving with a frontseat passenger, they often use the opportunity to ask her for support while managing a difficult intersection.
+In particular, when turning left, they transfer the task of monitoring the traffic on the right-hand side to the passenger and request feedback on suitable time gaps to enter the intersection1.
+These considerations led to the development of our system as an assistant for urban intersections, that acts like a co-pilot, with which the driver can interact via speech (1), (2).
+The system helps to find suitable time gaps to turn left comfortably and safely.
+The system is not always active, but the driver activates the system in situations where she wants to have support.
+Hence it is based on our "assistance on demand" (AOD) concept.
+With this on-demand concept, we aim to increase the driver acceptance and reduce any possible annoyance due to the system.
+In (13) a very similar approach for the use case "turning left at a rural intersection with oncoming traffic" was applied with positive results for the system.
+In contrast to his approach, the presented AOD approach strongly pronounces the collaborative sharing of tasks between the driver and the system in a more demanding use case.
 The system is intended as a comfort system, which should support the driver while waiting at an intersection and monitoring the traffic.
-It takes over only the monitoring of one direction, namely the traffic from the right.
+It takes over only the monitoring of one direction, namely the traffic from the right-hand side.
 Furthermore, it assists in manoeuvre decisions by announcing suitable gaps in traffic for turning or crossing the intersection.
 The driver is still responsible for the final decision and manoeuvre execution.
 We have chosen speech as the modality for interaction between the driver and the system as speech is thought to be the most flexible, natural, and interactive way of communication between the two agents.